Downtown Festival Districts

 No, licensees are not required to sell alcohol for consumption in a Downtown Festival District.

-Yes, alcoholic beverages sold for public consumption in the Festival District MUST be served in the plastic/paper cups provided by the City.
-No glass, bottles, or aluminum containers are permitted in the Downtown Festival District.
+Yes, alcoholic beverages sold for public consumption in the Festival District must be served in paper, plastic, or aluminum containers.
+No glass cups or bottles are permitted in the Downtown Festival District.

 In addition to the Liquor Ordinance that all licensees are required to follow, licensees must also follow the requirements outlined in Rule 26 in the Rules of the Local Liquor Commissioner.